-Sensor network security has been a critical issue in sensor network research. e.g. secure data communication [16], secure routing [14, 12, 5], and secure data aggregation [18], etc. In addition, much research has been performed in the area of setting up pairwise secret keys between different sensor nodes.
-Examples include [8, 3, 7, 15, 25].
+Research in security issues in sensor network research has received much attention recently, e.g. secure data communication [17], secure routing [14, 12, 5], secure data aggregation [19], and pairwise key setup [8, 3, 7, 15, 26].
 In the area of privacy in E-commerce, many techniques have been developed to protect the anonymity of message senders and receivers.
-Our anti-traffic analysis techniques are similar to the methods used in traditional privacy and anonymity research, but we have 3 unique properties: First, we focus on hiding physical location of base station, instead of the identity of message sender or receiver.
-Second, the communication pattern in sensor network is highly asymmetric and converge on base station.
-That make it more difficult to protect base station against traffic analysis attack.
-Third, the communication and computing resources in traditional network are too expensive to current sensor network platform, so we cannot directly apply their mechanisms to sensor network.
+Our countermeasures against traffic analysis are similar to the methods used in traditional privacy and anonymity research, but we have three unique properties.
+First, we focus on hiding the physical location of a base station, instead of hiding the identity of a message sender or receiver.
+Second, the communication pattern in sensor networks is highly asymmetric and converges on a base station.
+This make it more difficult to protect the base station against traffic analysis attacks.
+Third, traditional networks are resource-rich compared to a WSN, and so the techniques developed for traditional networks are unlikely to be directly applied in sensor networks.